Unicorncosmos/Sfusion_cpubuild/README.md

 Install the Nuscenes Dataset
 ```

-Use the [mmdet3d](https://github.com/HVXLab/HVDetFusion/tree/main/mmdet3d) folder in HVDetFusion repo for dataloader and dataprocessing pipeline
+Use the [mmdet3d](https://github.com/HVXLab/HVDetFusion/tree/main/mmdet3d) folder and config from the hvdetfusion repositry

 ```